Steinbeck-Lab/cheminformatics-microservice/docs/chem.md

 # CHEM Module

-Under the CHEM module, CPM exposes functions and routines offered by cheminformatics toolkits for structure manipulation (CHEMBL curation pipeline) and insilico calculations such as descriptors, NPLikeness and Tanimoto scores.
+Under the CHEM module, CM exposes functions and routines offered by cheminformatics toolkits for structure manipulation (CHEMBL curation pipeline) and insilico calculations such as descriptors, NPLikeness and Tanimoto scores.

 <div>
   <iframe id="inlineFrameExample"